shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 after first couple of stylesheets!
 See, in CSS when you write a long selector, specifying many parents, you may find your stylesheets ugly and huge, when describing different children of one, deeply nested parent.

-So, let's say you are having a user widget.
+So, lets say you are having a user widget.
 And it may be placed both on page' header, footer and sidebar.
 But the avatar image will look differently on each of those - it must be smaller in header and footer.
 So you start writing selectors like `.sidebar .user-widget .avatar img` and `.header .user-widget .avatar img`.
 That's painful, but not that much, if you have just a couple of those.
 But as your website grows, you